The Legend of Zelda: Twilight Princess: Inception as a GameCube game

 Prior Zelda games have employed a theme of two separate, yet connected, worlds.
 In A Link to the Past, Link travels between a "Light World" and a "Dark World"; in Ocarina of Time, as well as in Oracle of Ages, Link travels between two different time periods.
 The Zelda team sought to reuse this motif in the series' latest installment.
 It was suggested that Link transform into a wolf, much like he metamorphoses into a rabbit in the Dark World of A Link to the Past.
 The concept for Link to transform into a wolf and its surrounding narrative elements came from a dream that Aonuma had while overseas on a business trip.
 He dreamt that he was a wolf, locked inside a cage, and, after he woke up, he was confused and disoriented and it took a while for him to remember where he was.
-The story of the game was created by Aonuma, and it later underwent several changes by scenario writers Mitsuhiro Takano and Aya Kyogoku.
+The story was created by Aonuma, and it later underwent several changes by scenario writers Mitsuhiro Takano and Aya Kyogoku.
 Takano created the script for the story scenes, while Kyogoku and Takayuki Ikkaku handled the actual in-game script.
-Originally, Link was planned to be a wolf from the game's start to bluntly contrast the Ocarina of Time formula, but this was changed so that new players could be eased into Zelda's traditional gameplay and narrative formula.
-The narrative premise in the story regarding the children of Ordon village getting kidnapped was an example of the game featuring darker story elements than any past iteration.
+Originally, Link was planned to be a wolf from the start to bluntly contrast the Ocarina of Time formula, but this was changed so that new players could be eased into the Zelda series' traditional gameplay and narrative formula.
+The narrative premise in the story regarding the children of Ordon village being kidnapped was an example of the darker story elements.

-From a gameplay perspective, the "twilight world" portions of the game were vaguely inspired by the fact that prior Zelda games had always distinctively separated its dungeons from its overworld.
-It was wondered what the result would be if the players took a traditional Zelda dungeon and put it inside the open world instead.
-This resulted in the hunt for tears of light the player partakes in when in the twilight covered world.
-Regarding the atmosphere of the Twilight covered Hyrule, as well as the Twilight Realm dungeon later in the game, the intent was to make players feel uncomfortable.
+The Twilight Realm portions were inspired by the fact that prior Zelda games had always distinctively separated dungeons from the overworld.
+The team wondered what the result would be if a traditional Zelda dungeon was placed inside the open world instead.
+This resulted in the hunt for Tears of Light the player partakes in when in the Twilight-covered world.
+The atmosphere of the Twilight-covered Hyrule, as well as the Twilight Realm dungeon later in the game, were intended to make players feel uncomfortable.
 Special care was taken, however, to ensure that this was balanced right, so that it did not make the player so uncomfortable that they did not want to progress further or could not enjoy the experience.